 Here at Dragon Storm we pride ourselves in offering one of, if not the best, women’s self defense courses in Omaha.
 We will take you through and teach you some of the best ways to stop an attacker and get away to safety.
 We will not spend the time just talking about what to do and how to be aware of your surroundings.
 This is important and most people already know or should know to be aware of those around them.
 Instead of having a lecture on these ideas, we will demonstrate the techniques that can save your life.
 We will teach you how to do them and then have someone, an instructor or another student, perform the attack so that you can actually use the defense.
-We are also open and encourage that someone in charge of putting the group/class together come out and go through what be done during the class prior to making the decision of whether or not to use our services, this would be totally free of charge with absolutely no obligation.
+We are also open and encourage that someone in charge of putting the group/class together come out and go through what will be done during the class prior to making the decision of whether or not to use our services, this would be totally free of charge with absolutely no obligation.

 We also provide the same service for kids.
 We do not water it down, we make it where the kids can learn techniques that will save them should it ever become necessary.
 All the techniques taught are designed to be practical measures that you can use in real-life situations.

 We never charge classroom students for testing as well as training is done on an individual basis to the extent possible and not on a block system.
 Test are not done every 2 months or every 3 months but rather a test will only be done when a student comes to the instructor and tells the instructor that he/she believes they are ready to test.
 It is not for the instructor to push the student to test but the instructor must agree with the student that they are ready.
-No one is given a promotion until all students earn their next belt.
+No one is given a promotion until they know all the material and earn their next belt.
 I have failed students that did not know the material or should I say that let their nerves get the best of them.

 All test are private and not a group participation.